MirageC79/HevORT/electronics.md

 2. [Stepper Motors](/electronics.md#2-the-stepper-motors)

 ## 1. The Control Board
-3D printer electronics have come a long way since the popular RAMP.
-32 bit boards are now the standard and more stepper motor drivers are being added.
+3D printer electronics have come a long way since the popular RAMP boards.
-The additional stepper drivers can be mapped to serve different purpose; tool changer, multiple material extruder, etc...
+32bit control boards are now the standard and more stepper motor drivers are being added to allow for all sorts of capabilities tool changer, multiple material extruder and even Triple Z Motor Self Leveling :)

 The HevORT's basic requirements to use the ZR (self leveling) is that you have at least 6 intependent stepper motor drivers.
 1. X axis